Through connection to their land, Tarahumara runners are among Mexico's most beloved champions

 His advice touched his heart.
 Since then, Lara has run side-by-side with the best ultramarathon runners in the world.

 Yet he always yearns to come back home.
-“I’ve never though about moving to another country,” he said.
+“I’ve never thought about moving to another country,” he said.
 “We, the Tarahumaras, are not used to the cities.”

 When he’s not racing against international champions, Lara does construction work in nearby villages and raises crops that feed his family.
 This is the land where his mother — the only coach he has had — became a runner and shared her wisdom with him.